Census (Amendment) Act 2000

-The Census (Amendment) Act 2000 (2000 c.
-24) and Census (Amendment) (Scotland) Act 2000 (2000 asp 3) are acts of the Parliaments of the United Kingdom and Scotland, respectively.
+The Census (Amendment) Act 2000 (c.
+24) and Census (Amendment) (Scotland) Act 2000 (asp 3) are acts of the Parliament of the United Kingdom and the Scottish Parliament, respectively.
 They introduced a question on the religion of respondents to the censuses of Great Britain.

 Motivation

 The inclusion of a question on religion was recommended in a white paper of March 1999.
 Parliament has indicated that inclusion of a question on religion was to provide useful demographics information for six key areas, namely "discrimination and racial disadvantage, social exclusion, health and community care planning, religious education in schools, regeneration of the inner cities, and helping voluntary sector religious groups".

 Legislation

 England and Wales

-The Parliament of the United Kingdom enacted the Census (Amendment) Act 2000 in order to provide for the asking of a question on religion in the census of England and Wales.
-Amendments were made to the original Bill by the House of Lords so that no person was to be subject to a penalty for refusing or neglecting to provide details in response to such a question.
+The Census (Amendment) Act 2000 was passed as a private member's bill in the Parliament of the United Kingdom.
+The purpose was to provide for the asking of a question on religion in the census of England and Wales.
+Amendments were made to the original bill by the House of Lords so that no person was to be subject to a penalty for refusing or neglecting to provide details in response to such a question.